About the HUB (VetHUB) Program

 Helpful Program Resources

-Access key HUB resources, including program rules and policies, annual and semi-annual HUB reports, and contacts for advocacy organizations and system-wide HUB Coordinators.
+Access key resources, including program rules and policies, past annual and semi-annual HUB reports, and contacts for advocacy organizations and system-wide HUB Coordinators.
 You’ll also find links to access commonly requested documents, vendor lists, and additional information.

-The Texas A&M University System is committed to complying applicable laws, codes, policies, and regulations governing the HUB Program.
+The Texas A&M University System is committed to complying to applicable laws, codes, policies, and regulations governing the HUB Program.
 In addition to state-mandated requirements, the Texas A&M University System has adopted the following internal policies, regulations, and initiatives that guide HUB participation.

 Whether you’re looking for institutional contacts, agency numbers, or external support, the resources below will help guide your engagement across the System.